jhogsett/VFIformer-WebUI/tips/resequence_files.md

-**Resequence Files** Renumber PNG files with a base filename and fixed-width frame index
+**Resequence Files** - Renumber PNG files with a base filename and fixed-width frame index

 ## Uses
-- Import PNG frames into video editing software as a sequence
+- Prepare a PNG sequence for import into video editing software
 - Rearrange a set of PNG frames for insertion into another set

 ## How It Works